Schedule for English 146 (W 2021):

 Due on this Date: Solo Assignment 2 — Conceptual Spreadsheets

 Using a spreadsheet program (Excel or Google Spreadsheets), prepare two spreadsheets of data according to the following instructions.
 When you are done, save your spreadsheets as PDFs and also export their data as CSV (comma separated values) files in .csv format.
 Submit both the PDFs and your CSV files on this course’s Gauchospace site here.
-(We will go over all this in the previous class so that everyone is familiar with this assignment.)
+(We will go over all this in the previous class so that everyone is familiar with this assignment.
+See example of “easy” and “hard” spreadsheets.)

 - Conceptually easy data spreadsheet: Using any books, music tracks, videos, films, or similar items with familiar data values (e.g., author, genre, date, etc.) that are easily available to you in your residence or on your computer or internet, make a very small spreadsheet of data about just 5 to 10 of those items.
 Each row in your spreadsheet will be the data record of one item.
 Columns (with labels you create at the top) will be for the kinds of data values you are recording about your items (e.g., author name, genre, length, publisher, date, gender of author, etc.).
 Make a decision about the purpose of the spreadsheet—i.e., what kind of pattern or meaning you might want it to allow you to discover.
-(Write in any empty cell at the bottom of your spreadsheet a sentence or two about what this purpose is.)
 On the basis of that purpose, choose what kinds of data values you want your columns to record (create 4 to 10 columns with labels for such values).
 For example, if your items are films, do you want to record the gender of the director, or language of the film, and why?

 Class 9 (Feb.
 2, 2021) — Exploring, Assessing, & Critiquing Datasets